amyspark-ng/clickery-hexagon/LOG.md

 ^ that's where you got to ascend

 - make powerups a little bit cheaper
-- implement cards sound
-- make new graphic for upgrades
 - increase the prices of click upgrades and cursor upgradess ^ just a little
 - make cursors more powerful so you don't have to click too much